akshit3456/Car-Price-Prediction/README.md

   > cd Car-Price-Prediction

  3. Add dataset:
-  > Add datadet file to the content folder.
+  > Add dataset file to the content folder.

  4. Run the project:
   > Connect collab file and click run all cell from top run options.